ngc/newsfax/extension/EXTENSION_README.md

 ### 3. Test with Demo Page
 1. Open the `test.html` file in your browser
 2. **Click the Newsfax extension icon** in your browser toolbar
-3. Wait for the loading indicator (1.5 seconds)
+3. Watch the bright blue scanning line sweep down the page (2.2 seconds)
 4. You should see highlighted text in green, yellow, and red
 5. Click on any highlighted text to see the detailed popover
 6. Hover over source icons to see the macOS dock effect